nielsonm236/NetMod-ServerApp/README.md

 Short summary of release history:

+Sept 11, 2022 - Fixed Issue #94: “ENC28J60 Revision not always reported in Link Error Statistics”.
+Added Enhancement Issue #100 “Remove Configuration Button”.
+This is an option to disable the Configuration button on the IOControl page.

 August 31,2022 - Added useability enhancement "Make ON/OFF labels clickable"

 August 17, 2022 - Fixed "MQTT state-req returning all zeroes".